chanzuckerberg/happy/hvm/README.md

 brew install hvm
 ```

 For other OSs or without Homebrew, download appropriate `hvm` binaries from [Github Releases for Happy project](https://github.com/chanzuckerberg/happy/releases), and place in your `$PATH`.
+If you'd like, you can place it in `$HOME/.czi/bin`, as you'll be adding that to your `$PATH` next.

 ## Set up your shell